Aksuups/IoT/IoT/ESP32/MotorhomeSensorStatusMonitor/README.md

     power consumption demands, but to also reduce amount of heat dissipated
     from the microcontroller.

- **Three ways to access UI and display data**
+ **Two ways to access UI and display data**

     1) Physical 3.5″ TFT LCD touch screen to display sensor data quickly when inside the motorhome.

-    2) Virtual user interface, which is accessed using browser and navigating to 192.168.0.68/
-       Software has hardcoded static IP address, eliminating the need to verify correct address when
-       booting up the software.

-    3) Smartphone application with custom dashboard as UI to see data on the go.
+    2) Smartphone application with custom dashboard as UI to see data on the go.
        Project will consists the usage of Blynk application and API, to give easiest access to the sensor data when not near the motorhome.